 This dimension is critical, especially in the coaxial speakers with tweeters higher than the speaker’s surroundings being mounted behind the door panels.

-If you install speakers behind door panels without original speaker grills, it is worth ensuring there is enough free space in front of the speaker after mounting.
+If you install car speakers behind door panels without original grills, it is worth ensuring there is enough free space in front of the cone after mounting.

-The cutout diameter of the speakers directly affects the positioning of the speaker inside the mounting hole.
+The cutout diameter of the car speakers directly affects its position inside the mounting hole.
 Although the speaker should fit nicely in the hole, there is no room for a tight fit.

 It is better to have a cutout diameter slightly smaller than the mounting hole rather than too tight.

 A tight fit can cause installation problems and increase the risk of damaging the speaker’s basket.
-In worse cases, a weaker speaker basket can be distorted and damaged.
+In worse cases, a weaker speaker’s basket can be distorted and damaged.